Sign up to get full access to all our latest content, reports, webinars, and online events.

 The European Union is taking significant steps to address methane emissions with the introduction of Regulation EU 2024/1787, which establishes stringent requirements for operators across the region.
 By May 5, 2025, operators are mandated to submit a comprehensive Leak Detection and Repair (LDAR) program which must specify the measurement technologies to be used, the schedule for conducting measurements, and the methodologies to be implemented.
 Furthermore, throughout 2025, operators must conduct Type 2 measurements for all assets and submit annual LDAR reports along with Monitoring, Reporting, and Verification (MRV) documentation.

 With the clock ticking, the industry faces increasing pressure to act and align with these ambitious targets.
-To better understand the regulatory requirements and the challenges that lie ahead, we spoke with Brandon Locke, Europe Policy Manager for Methane, Clean Air Task Force, and Cristina Lopez, Research and Development (R&D) Engineer, GRTgaz.
+To better understand the regulatory requirements and the challenges that lie ahead, we spoke with Brandon Locke, Europe Policy Manager for Methane, Clean Air Task Force, and Cristina Lopez, Research and Development (R&D) Project Manager, NaTran (Ex GRTgaz).

-Download the case study for insights into how operators can navigate these regulatory changes, employ best practices in training and cost management, and leverage technology to meet regulatory, voluntary, and company-specific goals.
+Download the case study or continue reading for insights into how operators can navigate these regulatory changes, employ best practices in training and cost management, and leverage technology to meet regulatory, voluntary, and company-specific goals.

 The Speakers